sketchplugins/plugin-directory/README.md

 - [Place Linked Bitmap](https://github.com/frankko/place-linked-bitmap), by Frank Kolodziej: A plugin to place external bitmap files into Sketch and update Sketch layers after external bitmaps are updated
 - [Plugin Requests](https://github.com/sketchplugins/plugin-requests), by Bohemian Coding: A collection of plugins requested to the official [@sketchapp](https://twitter.com/sketchapp) Twitter account.
 - [PointGrid](https://github.com/47deg/pointgrid), by 47 Degrees: This plugin makes it easy to create different breakpoints during a responsive web design.
+- [Prefixation Sketch Plugin](https://github.com/pberrecloth/prefixation-sketch-plugin), by Peter Berrecloth: Manage the prefixes of your layers, artboards or symbols
 - [Prism](https://github.com/lalomrtnz/prism), by Lalo Mrtnz: Creates a beautiful artboard color palette with all your 'Document Colors' and their respective color label in a variety of formats.
 - [Prott Sketch Plugin](https://github.com/goodpatch/prott-sketch-plugin), by Goodpatch Inc.: Sync Sketch artboards to Prott like a boss.
 - [Pull to Center](https://github.com/delighted/sketch-pull-to-center), by Delighted Inc.: Pull to center: Move selected shapes or layers toward center of artboard.